Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 + Entry : Each FSM must contain a unique Entry State, which is used to indicate the starting point when entering the FSM, and also has a complete State behavior.
 + Exit : This type of State has only three behaviors: Initialization, Entry and Exit.
 An FSM can contain multiple Exit States to indicate the end point of the FSM.
 When the FSM runs to the exit state, it will no longer run until it is reseted manually or entered again.

-> NOTEï¼?
+> NOTE :
 >
-> â€?
-The Nested FSM of Exit State will not run.
+> â€‹		The Nested FSM of Exit State will not run.

 3. Reset Properties When Entry

-   â€?Default is true, and will reset all custom properties when this State is entered.
+   â€‹		Default is true, and will reset all custom properties when this State is entered.
 If false, all custom properties will persist.

 4. State Script

-   â€?A white box will be showed on the State, which is attached the script, as a prompt, as shown in the following figure:
+   â€‹		A white box will be showed on the State, which is attached the script, as a prompt, as shown in the following figure:

 ![](DOCUMENT.assets/script.png)

-â€?
-It is recommended to create, attach and remove State scripts through the right click menu.
+â€‹		It is recommended to create, attach and remove State scripts through the right click menu.
 The State script property in inspector can also be edited, but it is not so convenient.

-â€?
-Currently, only gdscript script is supported, and the script must use the "HFSM State Template" template provided by this plugin.
+â€‹		Currently, only gdscript script is supported, and the script must use the "HFSM State Template" template provided by this plugin.
 When you create a script through the right click menu, the template will be selected by default.

 > NOTE:
 >
-> â€?
-If the State already has a script attached, when you double-click the State, it will jump to the script editor and load the State script.
+> â€‹		If the State already has a script attached, when you double-click the State, it will jump to the script editor and load the State script.

 5. Is Nested

-â€?
-If true, a FSM will be nested in the State, then display a Button to use to entry the nested FSM and add a new property :Rest Nested Fsm When Entry.
+   â€‹	If true, a FSM will be nested in the State, then display a Button to use to entry the nested FSM and add a new property :Rest Nested Fsm When Entry.
 As follow figure show.

 ![](DOCUMENT.assets/is_nested.png)

 + Rest Nested Fsm When Entry:

-  â€?When entering a State which contain a nested FSM, it will also enter its nested FSM.
+  â€‹		When entering a State which contain a nested FSM, it will also enter its nested FSM.
 If this property is true, it will be reset when entering the nested FSM.
 The reset behavior includes:

   1. Set the Entry State and Exit States of the nested FSM to which perset in the editor.
   2. Reset all States in the nested FSM(read [Reset Properties When Entry](3.
 Reset Properties When Entry ) to learn more).

 ### State Behavior & Code Control

-â€?
-This is the State script template provided by this plugin.
+â€‹		This is the State script template provided by this plugin.

 ```python
 extends "res://addons/hierarchical_finite_state_machine/script/source/state.gd"